csgillespie/efficientR/main.md

 > **by teaching we learn**.

-This means that passing on information is one of the best ways to consolidate your learning It was largely by helping others to learn R that we became proficient R users.
+This means that passing on information is one of the best ways to consolidate your learning.
+It was largely by helping others to learn R that we became proficient R users.

-Demand for R skills is growing, so there are many opportunities to teach R. Whether it's helping your colleague to use `apply()`, or writing a blog post on solving certain problems in R, teaching others R is can be a rewarding experience.
-Furthermore, spreading the knowledge can be efficient: it will improving your own understanding of the language and benefit the entire community, providing a positive feedback to the movement towards open source software in data-driven computing.
+Demand for R skills is growing, so there are many opportunities to teach R. Whether it's helping your colleague to use `apply()`, or writing a blog post on solving certain problems in R, teaching others R can be a rewarding experience.
+Furthermore, spreading the knowledge can be efficient: it will improve your own understanding of the language and benefit the entire community, providing a positive feedback to the movement towards open source software in data-driven computing.

 Assuming you have completed reading the book, the only remaining thing to say is well done: you are now an efficient R programmer.
 We hope you direct your new found skills towards the greater good and pass on the wisdom to others along the way.